 Help with Prayers, Donations and Scholarships

+Our next trip is planned for 2016.
 You can help in various ways, mostly by praying for us and for the people of Guatemala whom we will serve.
-You can donate medical supplies and hygiene kits – we will provide more details on this soon.
+You can donate medical supplies and hygiene kits.
 A few members need financial support, so please also consider providing scholarships for them – just indicate in the memo “Scholarship for Guatemala,” make the check out to FUMC send to FUMC 203 S 200 E SLC, UT 84111.